trixi-framework/Trixi.jl/examples/README.md

 Similar setups are available for other spatial dimensions in the directories `1d` and `3d`.

-In general, a good first parameter file to try out as a new user is [`2d/elixir_advection_basic.jl`](2d/elixir_advection_basic.jl), as it is short, takes less than a second to run, and uses only the basic features of Trixi.
+In general, a good first elixir to try out as a new user is [`2d/elixir_advection_basic.jl`](2d/elixir_advection_basic.jl), as it is short, takes less than a second to run, and uses only the basic features of Trixi.